 The Sunburst recommendation for octagon window treatments: Plantation shutters and window film.
 Shutters are customized to fit snugly within an octagonal window frame, bolstering its unique shape and looks.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.

 When we talk about “wide windows,” we refer to windows with a width greater than 4‘.
-This covers full wall windows that stretch beyond what standard window treatments would cover.
+This covers full wall windows that stretch beyond what typical window treatments would cover.
 For these wide windows, Fort Lauderdale homeowners should think about how effectively a window treatment will protect their privacy and block light and temperature flow that wide windows typically allow.
-Lastly, wide window treatments should be simple to use, since there’s a lot of real estate that they’ll have to cover.
+Finally, wide window treatments should be simple to use, since there’s a lot of real estate that they’ll have to cover.

 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their simple look works great with especially wide windows.
 A panel track is a kind of shade with large fabric panels that move across a track–perfect for wide windows.
 Plantation shutters can give you a bit more privacy and energy efficiency compared to shades, so if maintaining a consistent temperature is a priority, shutters might be your best bet.